Recite me link

 You can attended this session anytime during your pregnancy.
 There are a limited number of tickets available as we like to have a small discussion group and we recommend that birth partners attend as they will be your advocates and supporters after the baby is born.

-Click here to book your space or visit our Facebook Page for information on dates for these sessions.
+Visit our Facebook page for information on dates for these sessions.

-We hope you find the course useful however, if you have any further questions following completion of the course please contact the Infant Feeding Team via email – mtw-tr.infant-feeding-specialists@nhs.net
+If you have any further questions please contact the Infant Feeding team at mtw-tr.infant-feeding-specialists@nhs.net